nazmulfahim3010/nazmulfahim3010/README.md

+<h2 align="left">Assalamualaikum!
-<h2 align="left">Hi 👋!
-My name is MD NAZMUL HASAN FAHIM and I'm a student of software engineering, from Sylhet,Bangladesh</h2>
+  My name is MD NAZMUL HASAN FAHIM and I'm a student of software engineering at Metropolitan politan University, Bangladesh.I am  from Sylhet,Bangladesh</h2>

 ###